 - the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered; - whether there have been other victims - the nature of the alleged incident(s), including: whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse; - are there ongoing risks to the victim, other children or school staff; and - other related issues and wider context
+Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse; - are there ongoing risks to the victim, other children or school staff; and - other related issues and wider context - we are aware that sexual assault can result in a range of health needs, including physical, mental and sexual health problems and unwanted pregnancy.
+Children and young people that have a health need arising from sexual assault or abuse can access specialist NHS support from a Sexual Assault Referral Centre (SARC) - it will be important in all scenarios that decisions and actions are regularly reviewed and that relevant policies are updated to reflect lessons learnt.
+It is particularly important to look out for potential patterns of concerning, problematic or inappropriate behaviour.
+Where a pattern is identified, we will decide on a course of action.
+Consideration will be given as to whether there are wider cultural issues within the school that enabled the inappropriate behaviour to occur and where appropriate extra teaching time and/or staff training could be delivered to minimise the risk of it happening again.

-At Bantock all reports of peer on peer abuse, including sexual violence and sexual harassment will be managed in line with this policy, Part 5 of Keeping Children Safe in Education (DfE September 2021) and the advice in Sexual Violence and Sexual harassment Between Children in Schools and Colleges (DfE May 2018).
+At Bantock all reports of child on child abuse, including sexual violence and sexual harassment will be managed in line with this policy, Part 5 of Keeping Children Safe in Education (DfE September 2022).